GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **Area of Operation**

 The Area of Operations (AO) for the 3 Battalion roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and east to the South Carolina border.
-The 3rd Battalion also routinely augments other **1BDE** battalions in their mission support for other GSDF brigades; therefore, 3rd Battalion Soldiers could provide support anywhere within the state of Georgia.
+The 3rd Battalion also routinely augments other 1BDE battalions in their mission support for other GSDF brigades; therefore, 3rd Battalion Soldiers could provide support anywhere within the state of Georgia.

 **What We Do**

 Our primary goal is supporting the Georgia Army National Guard.
-Since 2014, 3BN have provided assistance to the GAARNG 178th Military Police Company based in Monroe, GA, and the 1-121 Infantry Unit based in Winder, GA.
+Since 2014, the 3rd battalion has provided assistance to the Georgia Army National Guard 178th Military Police Company based in Monroe, Ga., and the 1-121 Infantry Unit based in Winder, Ga.

 While some of those missions were adding additional Soldier support, more recently, 3BN have been involved in their Opposing Force training called OPFORs. **These OPFORs allow the GAARNG to utilize us as “enemies” to help better train their soldiers for real world missions.**

 Other Mission Essential Task List (METL) and Soldier skills training includes:
-•	CPR and First Aid
+•	CPR and first aid
 •	Land navigation
 •	Radio communication
-•	Search and Rescue (SAR)
+•	Search and rescue

 The 3rd Battalion also conducts additional training related to disaster relief, in preparation for hurricanes, tornados, or other weather-related events.
 This training includes:
 •	Area security